apigeecs/apigee-deploy-grunt-plugin/README.md

   - [supported arguments and flags](#supported-arguments-and-flags)
 - [Contributing](#Contributing)

+# Why do we need another tool to manage API Lifecycle?

+* Shell scripts are good for small tasks, but they can become too complex to maintain as your API tasks grows.
+And Java, writing Maven plugins is no fun.
+* Pluggable environment (thousands of npm and grunt modules and plugins)
+* Grunt is perfect for adding those custom tasks in a heartbeat
+* It's pure JavaScript and Node.
+Enough said right :-)
+* Compatible with all CI tools Jenkins Travis

-# Directions to setup Grunt for an Apigee API Bundle:
+# Directions to setup Grunt for an Apigee API Bundle

 - [ ] setup Apigee Edge credentials as environment variables ae_username and ae_password.
 - [ ] install [grunt cli](http://gruntjs.com/getting-started#installing-the-cli)